andres-erbsen/andres.systems/src/blog/2014-07-05-google-dropped-xmpp.md

 Adding new contacts that use other servers to a GChat account still seems impossible.

-I have hunch that the expected outcome of this move is that users of other services will move to GChat.
+I have a hunch that the expected outcome of this move is that users of other services will move to GChat.
 I will not, for the reasons outlined in an earlier post [Communications platforms].
 If you have me on your GChat contact list right now, you will have to find another means to reach me.
 My XMPP address is also my